 Click here to download a copy of the Rusty Pilots Resource Guide.
 It's a convenient cockpit and study reference especially designed to help rusty pilots get ready for the left seat!

 Tens of thousands of pilots have qualified to fly under the FAA's BasicMed program.
-All you need to get legal and current is a medical certificate and a Flight Review (formerly known as Biennial Flight Review).
+All you need to get legal and current is a medical certificate or BasicMed (if eligible) and a Flight Review (formerly known as Biennial Flight Review).
 The regulations require that the Flight Review consist of at least one hour of ground instruction and one hour of flight time.
 Depending on how much rust you've accumulated, you may need more.

 It depends on how long you've been away from flying and how experienced you were when you stopped.
 Generally, the longer it's been since you flew the more instruction you'll need to get current, but not always.
 Your CFI may be able to give you at least a rough idea after your first ground and flight sessions.